bjornsturmberg/EMUstack/docs/source/install.rst

 The Fortran components (EMUstack source code and libraries) have been successfully compiled with intel's ifortran as well as open-source gfortran.
 In this documentation we use gfortran.

+NOTE: different versions of gmsh can give errors in the final test.
+This is okay, provided the test simulation ran, i.e. the test gives E rather than F.

 SuiteSparse
 ----------------